Project-Vyre/another-create-wiki/index.md

 {: .fs-6 .fw-300 }

 {: .note}
 This wiki is not finished and is a work in progress.
+There is also the current limitation regarding images, so crafting grids will be defined as diagrams.

 This website is made using Jekyll + GitHub Pages.
 It is much lighter to load on your web browser and also mobile friendly.